tosc/vim/README.md

 * Missing python27.dll.
 You might be using a 64bit vim with 32bit python or the other way around.
 Install the same version of python as your vim installation.

 ### Code-Completion
-#### C
-* clang_complete might have been updated.
-Try running make install on it.
-* Make sure clang is installed and if on windows make sure clang is in path.

 #### CS
-* You may have to build the server component.
-* If you are on linux then you have to update your .slnfiles with the correct paths.
 * Make sure the omnisharp daemon is running and has initialized.

 #### Java